relaxdiego/relaxdiego.github.com/_posts/2018-02-04-jenkins-on-jenkins-shared-libraries.md

 }
 {%endhighlight%}

-Running `mvn clean test` should now get us a passing test as well as a JaCoCo exec data file in the `target/` directory that we can use when we run these tests on Jenkins.
+Running `mvn clean install` should now get us a passing test as well as a JaCoCo exec data file in the `target/` directory that we can use when we run these tests on Jenkins.